TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 ...
 ```

+Now, let's make Racetrack aware of this IP address.
-If you don't know the IP address of the LoadBalancer, you can skip this step for now.
+If you don't know the exact IP address of the LoadBalancer, you can skip this step for now.
-It will be assigned after the first deployment, then you can get back to this step and set the IP address.
+It will be assigned after the first deployment, then you can get back to this step, set the IP address and apply it again.

-Fill in the public IP of the Ingress in the `EXTERNAL_LIFECYCLE_URL` and `EXTERNAL_PUB_URL` env variables in the following resources:
+Fill in the public IP in the following places:

-- `EXTERNAL_LIFECYCLE_URL` and `EXTERNAL_PUB_URL` env variables in the  **kustomize/aks/dashboard.yaml**
+- `EXTERNAL_LIFECYCLE_URL` and `EXTERNAL_PUB_URL` env variables in **kustomize/aks/dashboard.yaml**
-- `PUBLIC_IP` env variable in the  **kustomize/aks/lifecycle.yaml**
+- `PUBLIC_IP` env variable in **kustomize/aks/lifecycle.yaml**
-- `PUBLIC_IP` env variable in the  **kustomize/aks/lifecycle-supervisor.yaml**
+- `PUBLIC_IP` env variable in **kustomize/aks/lifecycle-supervisor.yaml**
 - `external_pub_url` in **kustomize/aks/lifecycle.config.yaml**

 ## Deploy Racetrack

-Once you're ready, deploy Racetrack to your cluster:
+Once you're ready, deploy Racetrack's resources to your cluster:
 ```sh
 kubectl apply -k kustomize/aks/
 ```